joe-shenouda/Realtime-API-based-fetcher/README.md

 # Realtime API-based Fetcher

-## Overview

-This project, crafted by **Joe Shenouda** ([cyber-consult.org](http://cyber-consult.org)), showcases the power of publicly available APIs by fetching and displaying real-time data from diverse sources.
+Welcome to the Realtime API-based Fetcher, a project crafted by **Joe Shenouda** ([cyber-consult.org](http://cyber-consult.org)).
+This project showcases the power of publicly available APIs by fetching and displaying real-time data from diverse sources.
 The page auto-refreshes every 60 seconds, ensuring you always see the latest information.

+---

 ## Features